DCNick3/shin-translation-tools/README.md

 This will read the translation csv, replace the strings in the snr file and write the result to `main_translated.snr`.

+NOTE: you almost surely want to use text reflow options, see [this section](#soft-line-breaks) for details

 ### Rebuild the rom file

 After touching all the files you wanted to translate, you would need to package them back into a `.rom` file.